nus-cs2103-AY2223S1/tp/docs/team/wadia82.md

 [RepoSense Link](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=wadia82&breakdown=true&sort=groupTitle&sortWithin=title&since=2022-09-16&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=guokweijie&tabRepo=AY2223S1-CS2103T-W08-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)

 ### Enhancements to existing features:
-*DeletePatientCommand to let the user to delete patient identified by their index in the currently displayed list.
-Deleting patient deletes related appointments and bills.

-*DeleteAppointmentCommand to let the user delete an appointment identified by their index in the currently displayed list.
+*Added the ability to delete all appointments and bills of the patient when a patient is deleted (Delete Patient Command).
+Added the ability to delete individual appointments(Delete Appointment Command) and bills(Delete Bill Command).

-*DeleteBillCommand to let the user delete a bill identified by their index in the currently displayed list.
+What it does: Lets the user delete patient, appointment, or bill identified by their index in the currently displayed list.

+Justification: Earlier deleting a contact from the address book would just delete the contact details.
+This is not intuitive or user-friendly as they would then have to proceed to delete the appointments and the bills of the patient.
+Additionally, there was no support for any operations for appointments and bills, so those had to be explicitly added.

+Highlights: Deleting a patient from the list deletes their appointments and bills.
+Deleting an appointment from the list also deletes the bill for that appointment.

-*FindBillCommand to let the user to filter bills by name, date, amount and whether the bills have been paid or not.
-It allows the user to filter by one or multiple fields in a single command.
+*Added the ability to filter bills by name, date, amount and whether the bills have been paid or not.

+What is does: It allows the user to filter by one or multiple fields in a single command.

 ### Contribution to Documentation
 *AboutUs.md